soonerrob/rSearch/PROJECT_OVERVIEW.md

   - Automatic fallback to port 3001 if 3000 is in use
   - Real-time updates for audience data collection
   - Interactive theme exploration
-  - Question-answer interface for AI insights
+  - Enhanced question-answer interface
   - Progress indicators for data collection
   - Error handling and user feedback

 ### Data Flow
 1. User creates audience → Backend initiates post collection
-2. Posts are processed and categorized into themes
+2. Posts and comments are collected with threading
+3. Content is analyzed and categorized into themes
-3. Themes are presented in the UI for exploration
+4. Themes are presented in the UI for exploration
-4. User questions trigger AI analysis of collected data
+5. User questions trigger enhanced AI analysis
+6. Cached responses improve performance
-5. Background tasks handle periodic updates
+7. Background tasks handle periodic updates

 ## Future Plans
 - Implement comment collection for deeper insights